 Founded 1884

-The first local club to join this league were St Leonards United in 1906, after the club merged with Hastings & St Leonards FC the new club took St Leonard’s place in the league and remained in the league until 1910 after they folded.
-Newly formed Hastings United joined the league in 1948 where they remained until 1985 after their demise and their spot was taken by Hastings Town.
-St Leonards Stamcroft joined the league in 1996 and competed until 2003 following their relegation.
-Hastings Town, now Hastings United, left the league a year later to join the Isthmian League following an FA reshuffle of the non-league pyramid and thus ended a long association between the league and senior clubs from the area.
+The first local club to join the Southern League was St Leonards United in 1906.
+Following the merger of St Leonards United with Hastings & St Leonards FC, the newly formed club took St Leonards’ place in the competition and remained members until folding in 1910.
+Hastings United joined the league in 1948 and competed until their demise in 1985, after which their place was taken by Hastings Town.
+St Leonards Stamcroft entered the Southern League in 1996 and remained until their relegation in 2003.
+Hastings Town—now Hastings United—left the league a year later to join the Isthmian League after an FA restructuring of the non‑league system, ending a long association between senior football in the area and the Southern League.

 Founded 1905

-The only local side to have played in the Isthmian League are Hastings United who joined in 2004.
-In past years the league had a fine reputation for being one of the strongest amateur leagues in the country and with the majority of senior clubs from the area opting to join the Southern League, plus earlier amateur sides competing in other amateur leagues, Isthmian League football wasn’t played in Hastings until United joined.
+Hastings United are the only local club to have played in the Isthmian League, joining in 2004.
+Historically, the league enjoyed a reputation as one of the strongest amateur competitions in the country.
+However, with most senior clubs from the area traditionally entering the Southern League—and many earlier amateur sides competing elsewhere—Isthmian League football did not come to Hastings until the early 21st century.

 Founded 1920 as Sussex County League

-Starting with Rock-a-Nore, there have been a healthy number of clubs from the Hastings and Rother area who have competed throughout the leagues history.
-The league was rebranded to its current guise in 2015 and the current clubs representing the area in the league are Little Common and Bexhill United.
-Other local clubs to have competed in the County League are Battle Rangers, Hastings Rangers, Hastings Town, Rye United, Stamco, Sidley United and Westfield.
+From Rock‑a‑Nore onwards, a strong number of clubs from the Hastings and Rother area have competed in this league throughout its history.
+The competition was rebranded as the Southern Combination Football League in 2015.
+Current representatives from the area include Little Common and Bexhill United.
+Other local clubs to have taken part include Battle Rangers, Hastings Rangers, Hastings Town, Rye United, Stamco, Sidley United and Westfield.

 Founded 1896

-The league was founded as the East Sussex Senior League, with the winners competing for the Irish Rifles’ Cup (now RUR Cup) against the winners of the West Sussex League to become the Sussex champions.
-The league has also been known as the East Sussex Border League, due to the number of clubs located in Kent who have competed in the league throughout its later history.
+Established as the East Sussex Senior League, its champions originally competed against the winners of the West Sussex League for the Irish Rifles’ Cup (now the RUR Cup) to determine the overall champions of Sussex.
+The league has also been known as the East Sussex Border League due to the number of Kent‑based clubs that joined during its later history.

 Founded 1907

-Hastings & St Leonards FC competed in this league between 1927 and 1946 and enjoyed what was probably the most successful spell in the clubs history.
-Hastings won Division One four times, whilst also winning the Sussex Senior Cup twice and the Amateur Football Alliance Senior Cup during this era.
-During the latter years the club had looked at joining a stronger league and left the SAL to join the Corinthian League in 1946.
+Hastings & St Leonards FC competed in this league between 1927 and 1946, enjoying the most successful era in the club’s history.
+They won Division One four times, as well as securing the Sussex Senior Cup twice and the Amateur Football Alliance Senior Cup.
+In the later years of their membership, the club sought stronger competition and left the SAL to join the Corinthian League in 1946.

 1921 - 1971

-Founded by the Hastings Football Association who wanted to introduce a formal league system to the area, previously teams had entered for competitions such as the Carlisle and Hillier Cups.
-The league merged with the Eastbourne League to form the Eastbourne & Hastings League in 1971.
+Founded by the Hastings Football Association to introduce a formal league system, replacing the previous structure of independent cup competitions such as the Carlisle and Hillier Cups.
+The league merged with the Eastbourne League in 1971 to form the Eastbourne & Hastings League.

 1965 - 2012